eabg/django-ftp-deploy/docs/usage.rst

 	/ftpdeploy/dashboard/

 | The dashboard allows you to manage all of your services from one page.
-All failing services are placed on the top of the list, to make it easy to find all services containing issues.
+All failing services are placed on the top of the list, to make easy navigate to failed deploys.
 | A screenshot is available in the :ref:`Other <other>` section.

-| If service is currently deploying, status icon is change to animated cog.
+| If service is deploying, status icon is changed to animated cog.

 Service